pjreddie/darknet/README.md

  * After each 1000 iterations you can stop and later start training from this point.
 For example, after 2000 iterations you can stop training, and later just copy `yolo-obj_2000.weights` from `build\darknet\x64\backup\` to `build\darknet\x64\` and start training using: `darknet.exe detector train data/obj.data yolo-obj.cfg yolo-obj_2000.weights`

  * Also you can get result earlier than all 45000 iterations.

+ **Note:** If during training you see `nan` values in some lines then training goes well, but if `nan` are in all lines then training goes wrong.

 ### How to train tiny-yolo (to detect your custom objects):